 - Will selling lose you money?

 - What equity do you have in your home?

 - What are the chances of selling it in the current market?

 - If renting, can you find a smaller rental with a significant difference in cost?

-Downsizing Our Vehicle: This is one of the easiest ways to downsize for many families.
+This is one of the easiest ways to downsize for many families.
 Oh, how I would LOVE a big car that can fit more than just our family comfortably… however, we stuck with something that fits us and our budget.

 Society has become dependent on everyone in the home having a vehicle to get them around town.
 If two parties are working outside the home, then it may not be necessary to have two vehicles.
-Carpooling in one vehicle can save a ton of money.
+You can downsize by Carpooling in one vehicle that can save a ton of money.
 However, doing so when you work on opposite sides of town doesn’t always work out well.
 If one parent is a stay at home parent, downsizing to one vehicle can be even more beneficial.
-Keeping the car that offers the best gas mileage, has the least amount of miles and problems is the smartest choice.
+Keeping the car that offers the best gas mileage, has the least amount of miles and problems is the smartest downsizing choice.
 Invest the money from selling an older car into paying off the newer one.